Scripture: Matthew 11:25-30

 Knowing God personally

 One of the greatest truths of God's revelation and our Christian faith is that we can know the one true and living God.
-Our knowledge of God is not simply limited to knowing some things about God and his nature, but we can know God personally because God desires to be closely united with each one of us in a bond of love through his Son, Jesus Christ.
-Jesus makes it possible for each one of us to have a personal direct relationship and experiential knowledge of God as our loving and gracious Father.
+Our knowledge of God is not simply limited to knowing some things about God and his true nature - we can know God our Father and Creator personally because God our Father desires to be closely united with each one of us in a bond of love through his Son, Jesus Christ.
+The Lord Jesus makes it possible for each one of us to have a personal direct relationship and experiential knowledge of God as our loving and gracious Father.

 Through Jesus we have access to God the Father

-To see Jesus is to see what God is like.
-In Jesus we see the perfect love of God - a God who cares intensely and who yearns over men and women, loving them to the point of offering us his Only Begotten Son who freely gave up his life for us on the cross as an atoning sacrifice for our sins.
+To see the Lord Jesus is to recognize and know the true nature of God and his personal love for us.
+In Jesus we see the perfect love of God - a God who cares intensely and who yearns over every man and woman whom he has created in his image and likeness (Genesis 1:26-27).
+God the Father loved us even while we were lost in ignorance and blinded by sin and pride.
+He sent us his Only Begotten Son, the Lord Jesus Christ, who freely gave up his life for us on the cross as the atoning sacrifice for our sins (John 3:16, 1 John 2:2, 1 John 1:7).
 Paul the Apostle tells us that Jesus is the image of God (Colossians 1:15).
 He is the perfect revelation of God - a God who loves us totally, unconditionally, and without reservation.
 What can separate us from the love of God?
 Only our own stubborn pride, willfulness, and rebellious attitude towards God and his will for our lives.

 Jesus makes an incredible promise to those who acknowledge him as their Lord and Savior.
 If we pray in his name - the name Jesus means God saves - then the Father in heaven will hear us as if his only begotten Son was speaking to him directly.
 That is the unity, blessing, and promise he wishes for each one of us.
 And that is why we have the confidence and boldness to pray as Jesus taught his disciples, Our Father who art in heaven... give us this day our daily bread, and deliver us from temptation.
 Do you pray to your Father in heaven with joy and confidence in his perfect love and care for you?